matiasv93/monoquest-nx/README.md

 ## Monorepo Architecture & Conventions

-- **Nx** is used for workspace orchestration, code generation, and task running.
+- **Nx** is used for workspace orchestration, code generation, and task running, enabling modular, maintainable, and scalable codebases.
-- **Apps** live in `apps/`, libraries in `libs/`.
+- **Apps** live in `apps/`, libraries in `libs/`—enforcing clear separation of concerns and boundaries between deployable units and shared code.
-- **UI components** are in `libs/ui`, with colocated stories and styles.
+- **UI components** are in `libs/ui`, with colocated stories and styles for discoverability and rapid UI iteration.
-- **Tailwind CSS and PostCSS configs** are centralized at the monorepo root for consistency and DRYness.
+- **Tailwind CSS and PostCSS configs** are centralized at the monorepo root for consistency, DRYness, and single-source-of-truth theming.
-- **Vite** is used as the build tool for apps and Storybook.
+- **Vite** is used as the build tool for apps and Storybook, providing fast local development and optimized builds.
-- **shadcn/ui** is used for modern, accessible React components and design tokens.
+- **shadcn/ui** is used for modern, accessible React components and design tokens, with all design tokens and theme customizations managed centrally.
 - **Storybook** is included (though not required) to showcase and visually test UI components.
 For larger monorepos, Storybook instances can be isolated in `libs/docs/` to keep documentation and demos separate from implementation code.
+- **Context & State**: React Context is used for global, cross-route state (e.g., breadcrumb labels), avoiding prop drilling and enabling global UI updates from any page.
+- **Routing**: All route definitions are colocated in a single file for maintainability, with nested routes and layouts for shared UI (e.g., breadcrumbs, controls).
+- **Testing**: Unit and integration tests are colocated with their respective apps/libs for fast feedback and clear ownership.

 ### Folder Structure

 ```
 monoquest-nx/
   apps/
-    web/                # Main web app
+    web/                        # Main web application
       src/
         app/
+          components/
+            BreadcrumbNav/      # Breadcrumb navigation component (clickable, context-driven)
+          contexts/
+            BreadcrumbContext.tsx # React context for breadcrumb state and randomization
+          layouts/
+            BreadcrumbControls/ # Layout for breadcrumbs and randomize button, with spacing/styling
+          pages/
+            Bar/                # Page component for /foo/bar
+            Baz/                # Page component for /foo/bar/baz
+            Foo/                # Page component for /foo
+            index.tsx           # Page index/barrel
+          routes/
+            index.tsx           # React Router route definitions (nested, maintainable)
+          app.tsx               # App entry, sets up routing/layout
+          app.spec.tsx          # App-level tests
+          breadcrumbConfig.ts   # Default and random label logic for breadcrumbs
-        styles.css      # Tailwind entry for app
+        styles.css              # Tailwind CSS entrypoint for the app
-      vite.config.ts
+      vite.config.ts            # Vite config for the web app
   libs/
-    ui/                # Shared UI library
+    ui/                        # Shared UI component library
       src/
-        components/     # Reusable components (with stories)
+        components/            # Reusable UI components (with colocated stories)
         styles/                # Global styles (e.g., global.css)
         lib/                   # Utilities (e.g., cn)
-        index.ts        # Barrel export
+        index.ts               # Barrel export for the UI lib
+      tailwind.config.cjs      # (If present) Only for CLI compatibility, not used for builds
+      vite.config.ts           # Vite config for the UI lib
-  tailwind.config.js    # Centralized Tailwind config
+  tailwind.config.cjs          # Centralized Tailwind config (used by all apps/libs)
-  postcss.config.js     # Centralized PostCSS config
+  postcss.config.cjs           # Centralized PostCSS config
-  package.json
+  package.json                 # Monorepo dependencies and scripts
+  nx.json                      # Nx workspace configuration
+  tsconfig.base.json           # Base TypeScript config
+  README.md                    # Project documentation (this file)
   ...
 ```

+#### Architectural Rationale

+- **Separation of Concerns**: Apps, libs, and configs are strictly separated, making it easy to scale, test, and deploy independently.
+- **Context for Global State**: Breadcrumb labels and randomization logic are managed via React Context, ensuring global consistency and easy updates from any route.
+- **Centralized Theming & Config**: All Tailwind and PostCSS configuration is at the root, ensuring a single source of truth for design tokens and build pipeline.
+- **Colocation for Discoverability**: Components, stories, and tests are colocated for fast onboarding and easier refactoring.
+- **Barrel Exports**: Used throughout for clean, maintainable imports and to avoid deep relative paths.
+- **Routing & Layouts**: Nested routes and shared layouts (e.g., for breadcrumbs and controls) enable DRY, maintainable UI composition.

 ---